-In this article of franchise analysis, we analyze a franchise business which is ideal for all women and homemakers.
+In this article of franchise analysis, we analyze a franchise business that is ideal for all women and homemakers.
 This toy franchise in India, named Khilonewala, is based out of Indore.
-We had the opportunity to speak with its co-founder, Mr Abhishek, regarding the business plan for this toy franchise in India.
+We had the opportunity to speak with its co-founder, Mr. Abhishek, regarding the business plan for this toy franchise in India.
 Read on for excerpts from the sit-down interview.

 When did this toy franchise begin in India and what is its current reach?

 Khilonewala began in 2011 from Indore.
 We opened a centre in Indore first and ran it for 3 years.
 After all the trials and tribulation we understood that this concept of toy franchise in India was the need of the hour.
 That is when we began to franchise this business.
 As of 2019, we have our franchises in 17 states, 45 cities and 70 centres.
 Furthermore, we plan to grow to 100 centres by the end of 2020.

 What is the Khilonewala business model?

 Khilonewala is India’s number one toy library.
 We provide toys, games and books on rent for kids between the ages of 1 to 12 years.
 The need for this toy franchise in India was due to two reasons.
 Firstly, branded toys have become increasingly expensive nowadays.
 It is difficult for parents to buy every new toy that comes in the market.
 Secondly, if a parent buys a new toy for his kid, then also the toy loses its utility after some time.
 This could be because the child grows up and gradually loses interest in the new toy.
 Hence, these toys accumulate and create clutter in every household.
 Additionally, our toys also provide a positive engagement source for kids.
 They learn to use their time productively which makes them creative and active and helps in their mental development.